gregfullard/100-days-of-code/log.md

 ### Day R2D43: 2020-11-16
 R2D43 #100DaysOfCode - Played aroud with Boto3's query method (instead of get_item) to find and and update eixsting skills in the DynamoDB table.
 To anyone comaning into DynamoDb from a relational background, I'd advise having a look at this talk by Alex DeBrie: https://www.youtube.com/watch?v=DIQVJqiSUkE

+### Day R2D44: 2020-11-17
+R2D44 #100DaysOfCode - Added python method to parse a markdown file, pull the frontmatter, calculate the ontologyId and then load to DynamoDB.
+Next up: Stepping through a directory tree, loading all the skills into the ontology.